carlosdavis/wordpress-plugins/add-to-any/README.txt

 == Screenshots ==

-1. Add to Any Share/Save button, featuring the Open <a href="http://www.shareicon.com/">Share Icon</a>
+1. AddToAny Share/Save button, featuring the Open <a href="http://www.shareicon.com/">Share Icon</a>
 2. Drop-down menu that appears instantly when visitors use the share button
 3. E-mail tab, with direct links to the most popular web-based e-mailers' auto-filled Compose page, a web-based sender for use with any e-mail address, and a link for desktop email clients
 4. Settings panel
-5. Color chooser for your Add to Any menus
+5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.4.7 =
+* Just a slight rename
+ * Spaces in "Add to Any" removed, now camel-case: "AddToAny"
+* Clarified FAQ entries
+* Updated translations
+* Fixed some fuzzy translations

 = .9.9.4.6 =
 * Updated standalone service URIs and code names